Shell to cut jobs and capacity at major Singapore refinery

 Shell is also expecting its first bunkering ship for liquefied natural gas (LNG) to arrive in Singapore later this year.
 It will be operated by FueLNG, a joint venture with Keppel Offshore & Marine.

-Reporting by Aradhana Aravindan, John Geddie and Florence Tan in Singapore; Editing by Edmund Blair, Christian Schmollinger and David Clarke
+Reporting by Aradhana Aravindan, John Geddie and Florence Tan in Singapore, Ron Bousso in London; Editing by Christian Schmollinger, David Clarke and David Evans

 Our Standards: The Thomson Reuters Trust Principles.